 Administration of the Restated Plan.
 The Board, or a committee of directors or of other individuals satisfying applicable laws and appointed by the Board (referred to herein as the "Administrator"), will administer the Restated Plan.
 To make grants to certain officers and key employees, the members of the committee must qualify as "non-employee directors" under Rule 16b-3 of the Exchange Act.
 In addition, the members of the committee must qualify as "outside directors" under Code Section 162(m) so that the Company can receive a federal tax deduction for certain compensation paid under the Restated Plan.
-Subject to the terms of the Restated Plan, the Administrator has the sole discretion to, among other items, (i) select the employees, consultants, and directors who will receive Awards, (ii) determine the terms and conditions of Awards, (iii) to interpret the provisions of the Restated Plan and outstanding Awards and (iv) make all other determinations deemed necessary or advisable for administering the Restated Plan.
+Subject to the terms of the Restated Plan, the Administrator has the sole discretion to, among other items, (i) select the employees, consultants, and directors who will receive Awards, (ii) determine the terms and conditions of Awards, (iii) to interpret the provisions of the Restated Plan and outstanding Awards, (iv) to agree with a participant regarding the method of payment with respect to the exercise price or withholding taxes due with respect to any Award that differs from the default method identified in the Restated Plan and (v) make all other determinations deemed necessary or advisable for administering the Restated Plan.
 The Administrator may not implement a program that provides for the repricing, replacing or cash buy-back of, out-of-the-money awards without stockholder approval.

 Options.
 The Administrator may grant nonstatutory stock options and incentive stock options under the Restated Plan.
 The Administrator determines the number of shares subject to each option, although the Restated Plan provides that a participant may not receive options covering more than 2,000,000 shares in any year, except in connection with his or her initial service as an employee with the Company, in which case he or she may be granted an option to purchase up to an additional 2,000,000 shares.
 The Administrator determines the exercise price of options granted under the Restated Plan, provided the exercise price must be at least equal to the fair market value of our common stock on the date of grant.
 In addition, the exercise price of an incentive stock option granted to any participant who owns more than 10% of the total voting power of all classes of our outstanding stock must be at least 110% of the fair market value of the common stock on the grant date.
 The term of an option may not exceed ten (10) years, except that, with respect to any participant who owns more than 10% of the total voting power of all classes of our outstanding stock, the term of an incentive stock option may not exceed five (5) years.
-The Administrator will determine the acceptable form of consideration for exercising an option, including the method of payment of the exercise price; provided that any participant who is subject to the requirements of Section 16 of the Exchange Act may elect to pay the exercise price of an option by directing the Company to withhold a number of shares from those that would otherwise be received on exercise having an aggregate fair market value equal to the aggregate exercise price of the option.
+The Administrator will determine the acceptable form of consideration for exercising an option, including the method of payment of the exercise price; provided that any participant who is subject to the requirements of Section 16 of the Exchange Act at the time of exercise shall pay the exercise price of an option by having a number of shares withheld from those that would otherwise be received on exercise that have an aggregate fair market value equal to the aggregate exercise price of the option.